How to start a blog in 2025: the complete guide for beginners

 Register a domain name

 Some people prefer to use their own personal name as the name of their brand and domain.
-For example, popular blogger Amy Lynn Andrews has set up a blog at amylynnandrews.com.
+For example, popular blogger Amy Lynn Andrews started blogging at amylynnandrews.com.

 If you’re trying to build a personal brand and want to be known for something specific, maybe you might like this approach for blog creation.